Compressed Empirical Measures (in finite dimensions): Example: Slow rate of convergence in infinite dimensions

 \section{Example: Slow rate of convergence in infinite dimensions}

-Our final result it summarize in the theorem below and highlights difficulties of the approach in infinite dimensions.
+The last section of this paper is dedicated to the construction of the example for which the kernel herding algorithm performs strictly worse than in finite dimensions when the density function of the data distribution has a density that is bounded away from zero.
+The corresponding theorem is the following.

-\begin{theorem} There exists an initialization, a continuous kernel and a Borel probability measure, which assigns non-zero probability to open intervals, on $[0,1]$, for which the kernel herding algorithm does not converge fast, i.e. there exists no constant $b$ such that $\|\mean_t- \mean \| \leq b/t$ for all $t \geq 1$. \end{theorem}
+\begin{theorem} There exists an initialization, a continuous kernel, and a Borel probability measure on $[0,1]$ which assigns non-zero probability to open intervals for which the kernel herding algorithm does not converge fast, i.e. there exists no constant $b$ such that $\|\mean_t- \mean \| \leq b/t$ for all $t \geq 1$. \end{theorem}

-We split the proof of Proposition \ref{prop:counter-main} into two parts.
-In the first part, we construct a Hilbert space, a map $\phi$, and an element $\mean$ such that the algorithm does not converge fast.
-We then use this Hilbert space to construct an RKHS for which the algorithm behaves in exactly the same way as in the Hilbert space and the algorithm does not converge fast either.
+The proof of Proposition \ref{prop:counter-main} is split into two parts.
+In the first part, we construct a Hilbert space, a map $\phi: [0,1]\to \cH$, and an element $\mean \in \cH$ such that the algorithm does not converge fast.
+We then use this Hilbert space to construct an RKHS for which the algorithm behaves in exactly the same way as when acting on the Hilbert space, and, consequently, the algorithm does not converge fast when applied to the RKHS.

-\paragraph{The construction idea.} Before going into the technical details we like to outline the basic intuition of the construction.
-First, we let the mean element $\mathfrak{m} = 0$.
-Then we choose an orthonormal sequence $\{e_n\}_{n\geq 1}$ and elements $\{a_n\}_{n\geq 1}$ in $\cH$ such that each $a_n$ is a multiple of $e_n$.
-Furthermore, we use an initialization of the algorithm with an element $c \in \cH$ which is of small magnitude compared to the $a_n$ and has a positive inner product with each $a_n$.
-The idea is that the different $a_n$s will be chosen at one point by the algorithm and will add weight to the approximation error $w_t$ of $\mathfrak{m}$ ($t$ is the iteration number of the algorithm).
-In fact, we like to show that eventually so much weight will be added to the approximation that its norm will diverge to infinity.
+\paragraph{The construction idea.} Before getting into the technical details we like to outline the basic intuition of the construction: let the mean element $\mathfrak{m} = 0$.
+Then, given an infinite dimensional Hilbert space $\cH$, choose an orthonormal sequence $\{e_n\}_{n\geq 1}$ and elements $\{a_n\}_{n\geq 1}$ in $\cH$ such that each $a_n$ is a multiple of $e_n$.
+Initialize the algorithm with an element $c \in \cH$ which is of small magnitude compared to the $a_n$ and has a positive inner product with each $a_n$.
+The idea is that the different $a_n$'s will be chosen at one point by the algorithm and will add to the (rescaled) approximation error $w_t$ of $\mathfrak{m}$ ($t$ is the iteration number of the algorithm).
+In fact, we like to show that its norm will diverge to infinity.